-From solar projects and supporting African girls pursue STEM careers, through to multiple award-wining flood-proof ferry terminals, embedding sustainability into every aspect of Aurecon’s operation and project delivery is fundamental to driving change.
+From sustainable commercial building design and supporting African girls pursue STEM careers, through to improving safety in our communities and designing Australia’s tallest engineered timber office building where people are at the heart of the design, embedding sustainability into every aspect of Aurecon’s operation and project delivery is fundamental to driving change.
 Regardless of whether the projects are obvious, inspiring or somewhat obscure, our goal is to weave the threads of sustainability into the tapestry of every project we design.
 And to harness the power of storytelling and sharing the unplugged stories of our people to inspire a culture of sustainability.

 A vibrant and sustainable future is not an impossible dream.
 Through innovation, discovery, evolving expertise and corporate transparency, we strive to imagine what a better future looks like.
 By embracing change and disruption we create liveable design solutions that deliver enduring intergenerational equity of resources and infrastructure.